Chart Color Schemes

 The level of cultural diversity witnessed in Stanmore was found to be above average when compared nationally for a number of language and cultural background related metrics

-Stanmore's population showed high cultural diversity, with 29.1% born overseas and 20.0% speaking a language other than English at home.
-Christianity was the predominant religion in Stanmore, accounting for 36.4%.
-Judaism, at 0.4%, was slightly overrepresented compared to Greater Sydney's 0.8%.
+Stanmore's population shows high cultural diversity, with 29.1% born overseas and 20.0% speaking a language other than English at home.
+Christianity is the predominant religion in Stanmore, comprising 36.4%.
+Judaism is overrepresented compared to Greater Sydney, making up 0.4% of Stanmore's population versus 0.8%.

 Frequently Asked Questions - Diversity